xet7/TSC/tsc/docs/scripting/index.md

 ### Retrieval of existing objects ###

-Each sprite created via the regular SMC editor (a so-called _internal_ sprite) is assigned an identifier that is unique for the whole of the current level, hence it is called _unique identifier_, or short _UID_.
-You can determine an internal sprite’s UID by loading your level into the SMC editor and hover the cursor over the object whose UID you want to know; there the UID is displayed next to the coordinates of the object.
+Each sprite created via the regular TSC editor (a so-called _internal_ sprite) is assigned an identifier that is unique for the whole of the current level, hence it is called _unique identifier_, or short _UID_.
+You can determine an internal sprite’s UID by loading your level into the TSC editor and hover the cursor over the object whose UID you want to know; there the UID is displayed next to the coordinates of the object.
 These UIDs are guaranteed to stay the same between multiple level loads and even level editing (however, deleting an object in the editor will release its UID and make it available to other sprites).
-SMC maintains a global MRuby object called `UIDS` that references a table which maps all known UIDs to specific instances of class [Sprite](sprite.html) or one of its subclasses.
+TSC maintains a global MRuby object called `UIDS` that references a table which maps all known UIDs to specific instances of class [Sprite](sprite.html) or one of its subclasses.